Continuing Education Activity

-Since many HAART drugs also affect the liver microsomal enzymes, healthcare workers should closely monitor liver function and drug levels in patients who have buprenorphine prescribed at the same time.
+Since many HAART drugs also affect the liver microsomal enzymes, healthcare workers should closely monitor liver function and drug levels in patients who have buprenorphine prescribed simultaneously.
 In some patients, the dose of buprenorphine may require alteration.

 Patients with Pain

 Even though buprenorphine is an opioid, it only has partial analgesic activity at the mu-opioid receptor.
-The two reasons why buprenorphine has no use as an analgesic is it is only a partial agonist and has a ceiling effect, and it binds tightly to the mu receptors and will prevent the binding of full agonists at the mu receptor and prevent further analysis.
-Thus, in patients with pain managed with buprenorphine, the options for analgesics include the use of non-steroidal-antiinflammatory drugs.
+The two reasons why buprenorphine has no use as an analgesic is it is only a partial agonist and has a ceiling effect.
+It binds tightly to the mu receptors and will prevent the binding of full agonists at the mu receptor and prevent further analysis.
+Thus, in patients with pain managed with buprenorphine, the options for analgesics include the use of non-steroidal anti-inflammatory drugs.
 If the patient is on a low dose of buprenorphine (2 to 8 mg), this can be increased to up to 24 mg every day.
 Other options include regional anesthesia, nerve blocks, or the use of anticonvulsants.

-Before prescribing buprenorphine, one should closely look at all the medications; the patient is taking because serious drug interactions can occur.
-When combining buprenorphine with CNS depressants like benzodiazepines, alcohol, certain antidepressants, antihistamines, hypnotics, or sedatives, it can lead to life-threatening respiratory depression, coma, and even death.
+Before prescribing buprenorphine, one should closely examine all the medications; the patient is taking because serious drug interactions can occur.
+Combining buprenorphine with CNS depressants like benzodiazepines, alcohol, certain antidepressants, antihistamines, hypnotics, or sedatives, can lead to life-threatening respiratory depression, coma, and even death.
 The patient should be warned not to combine buprenorphine with other opioids or alcohol.

 Buprenorphine is broken down in the liver by the CYP3A4 microsomal enzymes.
 Hence if the patient is on medications that induce these enzymes (e.g., carbamazepine, phenytoin, or rifampin), therapeutic levels of buprenorphine may not be reached.
 On the other hand, if the patient is on inhibitors of CYP3A4 (e.g., fluvoxamine, ketoconazole, indinavir, erythromycin, saquinavir), levels of buprenorphine will remain elevated, and there is potential for toxicity.

-At each clinic visit, there should be a reconciliation of the patient’s drug list to make sure that there are no new drug additions.
+At each clinic visit, there should be a reconciliation of the patient’s drug list to ensure no new drug additions.